-Applications open at 8am on 1 January 2024 and the applications can be received until 5pm on 31 December 2024.
+Applications open at 8am on 1 January 2025 and the applications can be received until 5pm on 31 December 2025.
 Please note that this year, the Community Action Grant Round will be open for the full year.

-Applications that have met the Community Action Grant criteria will be assessed at a Tasmanian Community Fund Board Meeting held during February, April, June, August, October and December.
+Applications that have met the Community Action Grant criteria will be assessed at a Tasmanian Community Fund Board Meeting.
+Applications can be submitted when ready, throughout the year.
 Applicants will be advised of the outcome within two weeks of the assessment.